An ETH-Tight Exact Algorithm for Euclidean TSP

 A similar argument shows that $|P_i(t^*\sig^*)| = O((3/2)^i n^{1-1/d})$ for all $i < 0$.

 To find the desired separator we first compute~$\sig^*$.
 Note that we can always shift $\sig^*$ such that it has at least one point on at least $d$ of its $(d-1)$-dimensional faces.
+(Note that an input point on a lower-dimensional face of $\sig^*$ is counted towards each incident facet.)
 Hence, a simple brute-force algorithm can find $\sig^*$ in $O(n^{d+1})$ time.
 Once we have $\sig^*$, we would like to find the value~$t^*\in[1,3]$ minimizing $\sum_{p\in P} w_p(t)$.
 Recall that each~$w_p$ is a step function, and so $\sum_{p\in P} w_p$ is a step function as well.
 There is one slight issue, however, namely that the number of steps of the functions~$w_p$ is unbounded.
 We deal with this issue by replacing each~$w_p$ by a truncated version $\overline{w}_p$, as explained next.